iunera/ypipe/README.md

 There are four modes available:

-*   **`ollama-s` (Small Tier) The Reliable Agent:**
-    *   This mode uses the `iunera/aura-s` model (based on Microsoft Phi-4-mini, 3.8B parameters).
-    *   It is the default agent for simple, clear, single-intent instructions.
-A good "all-rounder."
-    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-s).

 *   **`ollama-m` (Medium Tier) The Reasoning Workhorse:**
-    *   This mode uses the `iunera/aura-m` model (based on Dolphin Llama 3.1, 8B parameters).
+    *   This mode uses the `iunera/aura-m` model (based on `granite:7b-a1b-h`, 7B parameters).
     *   It is your primary "workhorse" model for complex, multi-step tasks and conversations that require chat history context.
     *   It requires a GPU-based system or a Macbook with an M-series chip and at least 8GB of memory.
-    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-m).

 *   **`ollama-l` (Large Model):**
-    *   This mode uses the `iunera/aura-l` model, which is based on the Microsoft phi4-reasoning 14b model.
+    *   This mode uses the `iunera/aura-l` model, which is based on the `phi4:14b` model.
     *   It is a more powerful model with advanced reasoning capabilities, recommended for complex queries and production environments.
-    *   It requires a GPU-based system or a Macbook with an M-series chip and at least 8GB of memory.
+    *   It requires a GPU-based system or a Macbook with an M-series chip and at least 16GB of memory.

-    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-l).
+*   **`ollama-xl` (Extra Large Model):**
+    *   Uses the `gpt-oss:20b` model.
+    *   Recommended for heavy workloads and advanced reasoning on capable hardware.
+    *   Recommended on a Macbook with an Apple M‑series chip and at least 64GB of unified memory (or strong GPU setup).

 *   **`openai` (OpenAI Model):**
     *   This mode uses the OpenAI API to access their models.